gaultier/blog/advent_of_code_2018_5_revisited.md

 Since the result we care about is the number of remaining characters, we simply keep track of the count as we sift through the input.

 We maintain two pointers, `current` and `next`, which we compare to decide whether we should merge the characters they point to.
-'Merging' means setting the two characters to `0` (it's basically a tombstone) and decrementing the count.
+'Merging' means setting the two characters to `0` (it's basically a tombstone) and lower the count.

 `next` is always incremented by one in each loop iteration, that's the easy one.